the-virtual-brain/tvb-root/scientific_library/tvb/rateML/rateML_CUDA/README.md

-﻿# TVB CUDA model generation using LEMS format
+﻿# CUDA model generation using LEMS format
 This readme describes the usage of the code generation for models defined in LEMS based XML to Cuda (C) format.
-The LEMS format PR has been adopted and altered to match TVB model names.
+The LEMS framework has been adopted and altered to match TVB model names.
-In LEMSCUDA.py the function "cuda_templating(Model+'_CUDA', 'path/to/XMLmodels')" will start the code generation.
+In LEMS2CUDA.py the function "cuda_templating('Modelname', 'path/to/your/XMLmodels')" will start the code generation.
-It expects a [model+'_CUDA'].xml file to be present in ['path/to/XMLmodels'].
+It expects a [model+'_CUDA'].xml file to be present in ['path/to/your/XMLmodels'].
-The generated file will be placed in ['installpath']'/tvb-hpc/dsl/dsl_cuda/CUDAmodels/'.
-The produced filename is a lower cased [model].py which contains a class named [model].
+The generated file will be placed in '~/scientific_libary/tvb/rateML/rateML_CUDA/CUDAmodels/' which is relative to your project path.
+The produced filename is a lower cased [model+'_CUDA'].c which contains a class named [model].

     .. moduleauthor:: Michiel.
 A. van der Vlag <m.van.der.vlag@fz-juelich.de>
     .. moduleauthor:: Marmaduke Woodman <marmaduke.woodman@univ-amu.fr>